ScepterSW/ScepterAlgorithmLib/AI-Camera/PeopleCounting/README.md

 - The person is detected by the algorithm.
 - The person’s movement trajectory crosses the detection line.
-- The person exits the camera’s field of view.

 When the movement direction matches the InDirection, the IN count increases by 1.
 When the movement direction is opposite to InDirection, the OUT count increases by 1.